rafiberlin/sose21-pm-language-and-vision-g1/README.md

 - the preprocessed ADE20K annotations saved as pandas data frame export under the folder preprocessed_dfs (as found on the jarvis server under data/ImageCorpora/ADE20K_2016_07_26/preprocessed_dfs)

 We will refer to the main ADE20K directory under the "ade20k_dir" config key as [ADE20K_DIR].

+[ADE20K_DIR] must be prepared to contain the previously listed resources; the configuration file ./config/config.json must be amended accordingly.

+Once this is done, the next actions should help to recreate the dataset successfully.

 The first step is to create the yes/no questions with: